Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Abstract

-In the current contribution, we have a somewhat similar situation to the one from \cite{BE, Garc18}, but instead of an irregular coefficient, we have the second derivative order term under a non-linear function.
-Therefore, we need to devise a generalization of the standard weak solution concept and the corresponding admissibility conditions in order to have a well-posedness of our problem.
-These are provided in Definition \ref{sol-young} and Definition \ref{def-admissibility}, respectively.
-We note that the admissibility conditions actually correspond to \cite[(1.16)]{BE} and \cite[(1.17)]{BE}, respectively (or \cite[(1.5a)]{Garc18} and \cite[(1.5b)]{Garc18}, respectively).
+In the current work, we encounter a situation somewhat akin to that in \cite{BE, Garc18}.
+However, instead of dealing with an irregular coefficient, we confront the presence of a second-order derivative term under a nonlinear function.
+Consequently, we find it necessary to formulate a generalization of the standard weak solution concept and involve corresponding admissibility conditions to ensure the well-posedness of our problem.
+These requisites are consolidated in Definition \ref{def-admissibility} and termed entropy solutions.
+It is worth noting that the inequality outlined in Definition \ref{def-admissibility} corresponds to \cite[(1.16)]{BE} and \cite[(1.17)]{BE}, or alternatively, \cite[(1.5a)]{Garc18} and \cite[(1.5b)]{Garc18}.

-As for the existence proof, a widely spread technique is the Galerkin scheme which is convenient for \eqref{che-old}, \eqref{ic-bc-1} since the solutions belong to Hilbert spaces and we can write them via the corresponding basis (see e.g. \cite{MirAIMS} and references therein).
-In \cite{Garc18}, the situation is slightly different since one needs to regularize the coefficients first and then prove convergence of such obtained family of solutions.
-Here, our first step is to approximate the operator on the right-hand side of \eqref{che} using convolution operators at suitable places, and then, via the Leray-Schauder fixed point theorem, we aim to establish the existence of a family of solutions, denoted as $(u_\eps)$, corresponding to the regularized equation.
-Then, by letting the regularization parameter to zero, we reach the solution concept given by Definition \ref{sol-young}.
-It involves the generalized Young measures \cite{DiPM} whose usage seems unavoidable here since we need to express the limit $\arctan(\Delta u_\eps)$ knowing merely weak convergence of $(\Delta u_\eps)$ in $L^2([0,T]\times \Omega)$.
+As for the existence proof, our first step is to approximate the operator on the right-hand side of \eqref{che} using convolution operators at suitable points.
+Then, via the Leray-Schauder fixed-point theorem, we aim to establish the existence of a family of solutions, denoted as $(u_\epsilon)$, corresponding to the regularized equation.
+By letting the regularization parameter go to zero and using the fact that $\arctan$ is an increasing function, we reach an inequality that will represent our solution concept.

-Finally, we need to introduce an additional criterion in order to eliminate the non-uniqueness of solutions to the problem.
-To this end, we are going to use the fact that $\arctan$ is an increasing function.
-This will enable us to replace $\int_{\R}\arctan(\xi)d\pi_{t,\mx}(\xi)$ (where $d\pi_{t,\mx}(\xi)$ is previously defined Young measure being part of the solution to the problem) by $\arctan(\Delta \varphi)$ for a fixed $\varphi\in L^2([0, T]; W)$ for an appropriately chosen $W\subset H^2(\Omega)$ (depending on the boundary data).
-As expected, the admissibility conditions are given in the form of an inequality, but it is still enough for the uniqueness proof.
+We note that this is not an unusual situation, as one can infer from the entropy solution concept in \cite[Definition 1]{Kru} or the viscosity solution concept in \cite[Definition 2.2]{Lio}.
+However, in both of the mentioned approaches, a smooth entropy or viscosity solution is also a solution in the classical sense.
+This is not the case with our solution framework, but to some extent, it can be overcome with the help of Young measures \cite[Theorem 1]{DiPM}.
+We shall comment on this in more detail at the end of Section 3.

+Regarding the boundary conditions, we have already explained that from a practical point of view, they are not of substantial importance.
+However, this could be an obstacle in the theoretical analysis of the equation.
+We note that \eqref{che} augmented with the Dirichlet conditions or the Neumann conditions